opendocsg/slw-judgments-backfill/2009_SGHC_273/report.md

  [Emphasis added]

-18     In _Consmat Singapore (Pte) Ltd v Bank of America National Trust & Savings Association_ [1992] 2 SLR 828 (“ _Consmat_ ”), the court considered the legal effect of a similar contractual clause which obliged a bank’s customer to check its monthly bank statement, and to highlight any discrepancy therein to the bank within a stipulated time frame.
+18     In _Consmat Singapore (Pte) Ltd v Bank of America National Trust & Savings Association_ <span class="citation">[1992] 2 SLR 828</span> (“ _Consmat_ ”), the court considered the legal effect of a similar contractual clause which obliged a bank’s customer to check its monthly bank statement, and to highlight any discrepancy therein to the bank within a stipulated time frame.
 In the result, the court held at 835836 that:

  In respect of such obligations, the provisions of cl 3(c) are clear and unambiguous: they impose upon the customers of the defendant bank express obligations to verify the statements of accounts and the cheques and to notify the bank, within seven days, of ‘discrepancies, omissions, or debits wrongly made to or inaccuracies or incorrect entries’ in the accounts and make those statements ‘unchallengeable by the [customers] after the expiry of a time limit’.